Midwestern HomeLife

 tomato pastina in a white bowl topped with pesto and Parmesan cheese.

-Tomato Pastina Soup is a cozy, comforting dish with tiny pasta simmered in a creamy, savory tomato broth, made even more delicious with Parmesan cheese and a hint of pesto.
-Easy one-pot pasta dinner for cold winter days or when you’re feeling under the weather.
+Tomato Pastina Soup is a cozy dish with tiny pasta simmered in a creamy, savory tomato broth, made even more delicious with Parmesan cheese and a hint of pesto.
+Easy one-pot pasta dinner for cold winter days or when you're feeling under the weather.
+Serve with Oven Grilled Cheese Sandwiches for the ultimate comfort food dinner.

 For more easy soup recipes, try Vegetable Ground Beef Soup and Tuscan Kale Vegetable Soup.